lzwjava/blog-source/_posts/2024-12-10-bifocals-en.md

 So when you use a computer, you end up looking straight ahead as if you are looking at distant objects.
 However, you actually want to look at the near computer screen.
 Therefore, using the upper part for distance vision and the lower part for near vision can be problematic.

-I think there isn't a perfect pair of bifocals that allows your eyes to see exactly what you want to see clearly.
-It might be better to adjust to your normal work routines by preparing two or three pairs of eyeglasses to see things clearly.
-This way, you might be able to reverse your myopia over time.
+I don't think there is a perfect pair of bifocals that allows your eyes to see exactly what you want to see clearly.
+It might be better to prepare two or three pairs of eyeglasses to adapt to your normal routines and see things clearly.
+This way, you might be able to improve your myopia over time.